weather-and-ai/23-fall-mid-exam-TA-answer/midterm/README.md

 ## Q1.
 Four piles of apples (10%)

 There are n apples that need to be divided into four piles.
 We need two mysterious number x and y.
-Let The number of first pile equals to x+y, the number of second pile equals to x-y, the number of third pile equals to x*y, the number of fourth pile equals to x/y.
+Let The number of first pile equals to `x+y`, the number of second pile equals to `x-y`, the number of third pile equals to `x*y`, the number of fourth pile equals to `x/y`.
 We need to calculate how many apples are there in each pile.

 Of course, there won't be so many unknowns.
 We know the total number of apples(n) and the second mysterious number(y).